AbhinavMehrotra/AbhinavMehrotra.github.io/index.md

 * Paper accepted at ICLR'22: "Conditioning Sequence-to-sequence Models with Learned Activation Functions".

+* We won the Samsung best paper award 2021 for "Zero-cost Proxy Tasks for Light Weight NAS" project.

 * I am serving as a Program Committee Member for ICLR'22.

 * Two papers accepted at ICLR'21: "NAS-Bench-ASR: Extending the Scope of NAS Algorithms to ASR Domain" and "Zero-cost Proxy Tasks for Light Weight NAS".